 The song Fizz by the Hacky Turtles begins with a individual note picking of the E and C#m chords on an electric guitar as Mark Kanitz sings the opening line, “I’m quick, this I know.”
 Kanitz’ voice is reproduced clearly as he has a fairly low register with some rasp to his vocals.
 As the song picks up and Kanitz is joined by a kick drum and hi-hats toward the end of the verse.
 Kanitz remains fairly clear, but the hi-hats are difficult to perceive amid the electric guitars and percussive elements.

 Auditory masking becomes most apparent during the chorus, which is typical for headsets with an emphasized bass response as this is usually when drums, horns, and other instruments with low fundamental frequencies are played loudest.
-Skip ahead to 1:30; here, Kanitz loudly sings, “She had a rough day!”
+Skipping ahead to 1:30; here, Kanitz loudly sings, “She had a rough day!”
 As he sings day, the -ay sound becomes hard to perceive because drum hits and quick guitar strumming is relayed much louder.
 With my Shure AONIC 50 headphones, this kind of auditory masking doesn’t really occur as the AONIC 50 hardly emphasizes bass notes.

 The JBL LIVE 300 TWS have a safe sound signature that's bound to please a large swathe of listeners.